 Growing Alternative Learning Opportunities

 - REAP's Multimedia Program has been approved by school administrators and has been implemented in teaching timetables across all grades.

 - In 2015, for the first time, REAP has promoted community outreach on issues that matter, namely sexual and reproductive health.
-TUSUME and S.H.R.E Clubs are putting on educational plays for students, parents and community members to encourage dialogue and ultimately reduce teen pregnancies.
-The clubs are also involved with the operation of the Girl's Room, which provides refuge and support to menstruating girls.
-It was hailed by the government as the one of the best projects of its kind in Rwanda.
+TUSUME and S.H.R.E Clubs are putting on educational plays for students, parents, and community members to encourage dialogue and ultimately reduce teen pregnancies.
+The clubs are also involved with the operation of the Girls' Room, which provides refuge and support to menstruating girls.
+It was hailed by the government as one of the best projects of its kind in Rwanda.

 - A Dairy Farm Project was established in 2013 for all Nursery School children to help ensure basic nutrition.
-This program guarantees that the youngest school aged children receive at least a glass of milk each day.
+This program guarantees that the youngest school-aged children receive at least a cup of milk each day.
 In 2015, REAP transferred management of the Dairy Farm over to the school and community.
 The ceremony was attended by local government officials and indicated growing signs of efficiency and sustainability within the program.
-Parents have no begun to provide sorghum to mix with the milk, thereby increasing nutritional yield.
+Parents have begun to provide sorghum to mix with the milk, thereby increasing nutritional yield.

-- We have increased the number of toilets in the school and added handicapped toilet to improve sanitary conditions.
+- We have increased the number of toilets in the school and added handicapped toilets to improve sanitary conditions.

 - In 2011, REAP also introduced electricity to Duha and the surrounding community.

-- Our Community Learning Center was completed in the summer of 2012.
+- Our Central Hall was completed in the summer of 2012.
 It is the first common space in the school for students and teachers and functions as a multimedia center for all grades.
 It is used on the weekends to generate revenue for the school and the community.
 Students and teachers gather here for:

 - Teacher Training and Professional Development